 One of the closest buildings to The Laurels was the Boot and Shoe Inn.
 A building on the same site is clearly marked on Teal’s 1807 map but it seems Joseph Crompton Oddie paid for it to be rebuilt in the 1860s.
 The foundation stone was laid on 6 June 1864.
 According to Edward Metcalf, the new landlord, John Ingham, and his family, “have gone into Mr. Oddie’s coach house which he has made very comfortable for them ’til their new house is built.”
 As well as becoming a beer house keeper John Ingham was also a joiner and had lived previously in the centre of Rothwell.

 A serious incident came in February 1866 when three days of stormy weather caused damage across England.
 On Wednesday 7 February in the Leeds area there was heavy rain during the night.
 Then during the day there was continuous rain with thunder and lightning followed by a hail storm in the evening.
 Many houses had their windows broken.

-The Leeds Mercury went on: “About noon, Mr. Oddie, of Woodlesford, had a most providential escape.
+The Leeds Mercury reported: “About noon, Mr. Oddie, of Woodlesford, had a most providential escape.
 He had just been writing at a table near the window, and was putting a book away, when he was almost blinded by a flash of lightning, accompanied by a terrific clap of thunder.”